WCGSystemsTeam/kmLocator_Privacy_policy/README.md

 In Short: Yes, we will update this notice as necessary to stay compliant with relevant laws.
 We may update this Privacy Notice from time to time.
 The updated version will be indicated by an updated 'Revised' date at the top of this Privacy Notice.
 If we make material changes to this Privacy Notice, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
 We encourage you to review this Privacy Notice frequently to be informed of how we are protecting your information.
 11. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
-If you have questions or comments about this notice, you may email us at Danielle.LeRoux@westerncape.gov.za or contact us by post at:
+If you have questions or comments about this notice, you may email us at wcg.systems@icloud.com or contact us by post at:
 Western Cape Goverment, Department of Infrastructure, Transport Infrastructure 9 Dorp Street
 Cape Town City Centre